Our eye care specialists are here to help you see your best. Buy two pairs of glasses and the exam is on us!

-Sometimes, even while wearing sunglasses, the sun makes it hard to see.
+Sometimes, even while you’re wearing sunglasses, the sun makes it hard to see.
 You might find yourself squinting while driving, on the ski slope, or near water.
 That’s glare at work.

-Because of this filter, polarized lenses help objects appear crisper and clearer, Dr. Teed explains.
+Because of this specialized filter, polarized lenses help objects appear crisper and clearer, Dr. Teed explains.
 Things will look a bit darker, but they will also look more detailed.

-Another plus for polarized lenses is that they can help reduce eyestrain.
+Another plus for polarized lenses is that they can help reduce eyes train.
 But, he adds, so can other types of lens coating.

-How do I know if I need polarized lenses?
+Do I need polarized lenses?

 While polarized lenses have many pros, they also have a few cons, including a higher price tag than traditional sunglasses.
 And according to Dr. Teed, not everyone needs the priciest shades.
 Here are his recommendations: